forhappy/awesome-lua/README.md

-## Files
+## Filesystem

-*Libraries for file manipulation and MIME type detection.*
+*Libraries for accessing the directory structure and file attributes.*

+* [LuaFileSystem](http://keplerproject.github.io/luafilesystem/) - LuaFileSystem is a Lua library developed to complement the set of functions related to file systems offered by the standard Lua distribution.

 ## Date and Time